Pregnant Chinese woman trips 4-year-old boy on purpose, Internet explodes in anger

 "At first I thought my boy tripped himself, but later he told me that the woman tripped him, which was confirmed by other customers in the shop," the boy's mother told the China Youth Daily, according to the South China Morning Post.
 "I checked the CCTV and was so angry that I called the police."

 The woman later turned herself in and apologised.
-She offered to pay the boy's medical expenses, and was given a short, suspended police sentence and a US$158 (S$209.08) fine.
+She offered to pay the boy's medical expenses, and was given a short, suspended police sentence and a US$158 (S$209) fine.

 According to local news outlets, the boy's mother has said she is satisfied with the outcome and glad the woman won't go to jail.